kbengine/kbengine/kbe/src/lib/python/Doc/library/urllib.request.rst

    unredirected).

+.. method:: Request.remove_header(header)

+   Remove named header from the request instance (both from regular and unredirected headers).

+   .. versionadded:: 3.4

 .. method:: Request.get_full_url()

    Return the URL given in the constructor.

-.. method:: Request.get_type()

-   Return the type of the URL --- also known as the scheme.

-.. method:: Request.get_host()
+   .. versionchanged:: 3.4

-   Return the host to which a connection will be made.
+   Returns :attr:`Request.full_url`

-.. method:: Request.get_selector()
+.. method:: Request.set_proxy(host, type)

-   Return the selector --- the part of the URL that is sent to the server.
+   Prepare the request by connecting to a proxy server.
+The *host* and *type* will replace those of the instance, and the instance's selector will be the original URL given in the constructor.

 .. method:: Request.get_header(header_name, default=None)